Let's let this be the last word on "worn out" vaginas, shall we?

+Heather Corinna replies:I've heard several people on this site explain the issue of a male's penis size as it relates to pleasure to a female's vagina and Heather said once that the thicker the size the more sensation one will feel.
+The thing is that no one ever said that size truly matters everyone including Heather says it does not.
+So I have a question just to see if I'm hearing and understand you correct.
 My boyfriend is lets say, for argument's sake, 4 inches long and 1 inch wide and when he's in I feel nothing, but my first lover was 8 inches long and 3 inches wide: you're saying he did not make it too big for my current boyfriend to give me or for himself to get good sensations?
 Your saying that if it was in reverse, that my first lover had the 4 inch by 1 inch penis, and I was fully lubricated my first time with him I still would have felt nothing then also?
 If that is what your saying then is it true that the women in adult fims who have sometimes hundreds of partners could get and give a man that has s 3 inch by 1 inch penis the same sensations that a virgin or a non virgin that has had only 1 partner could, assuming they both were willing and aroused fully and lubricated enough?

 Let's try to go ahead and unpack all of this, once and for all.

 First things first: the vagina is a muscle.
 It's not some flippety-floppedy passive tube, nor is it tissue like your skin.
 It's muscle, like the muscles of your arms, legs or tongue.
 When we put something inside of it, it constricts to hold what is inside of it.
 When we remove whatever that is, within a relatively short time -- and I don't mean weeks or months, I mean hours -- it'll go right back to the state it was in before that something was inside.
 When there is nothing inside the vagina, it doesn't hang open: its walls collapse against themselves.
 If they did not, we'd all be walking around with constant genital infections.
-Lord knows what we'd find in our vaginas at the end of a day at the beach!
+Goodness knows what we'd find in our vaginas at the end of a day at the beach!

 That doesn't happen.

-For adult film performers, or any other woman who has had a good many partners, again, this really isn't going to change anything in terms of how intercourse feels for either partner or in terms of how large or wide the vaginal canal is in any permanent way.
+For adult film performers, or any other woman who has had many partners, again, this really isn't going to change anything in terms of how intercourse feels for either partner or in terms of how large or wide the vaginal canal is in any permanent way.
 Age can impact that, and often enough, so can childbirth, but even then, again, we are not talking (most of the time) about a radical change, but about a subtle one.